How to Thread a Sewing Machine | Step-by-Step Guide

 If you do not already have a bobbin wound with the desired thread, now is the time to do so.

-To wind your bobbin, place the spool of thread on the machine’s spool pin.
+How to Thread a Sewing Machine | Step-by-Step GuideTo wind your bobbin, place the spool of thread on the machine’s spool pin.
 Wrap the thread counterclockwise around the small tension disc that sits on top of the machine.

-Slide the thread through a hole on the top of the bobbin, moving inside out, so the thread tail is coming out the top of the bobbin.
+How to Thread a Sewing Machine | Step-by-Step GuideSlide the thread through a hole on the top of the bobbin, moving inside out, so the thread tail comes out the top of the bobbin.

 Place the bobbin onto the bobbin winder and slide it to the right.
-This will engage the bobbin winder, allowing it to spin when the foot pedal is pressed while also disengaging the needle.
+This will engage the bobbin winder, allowing it to spin when the foot controller is pressed while also disengaging the needle.

-Holding the thread tail, run the machine until the bobbin is about ¾ full with thread.
+How to Thread a Sewing Machine | Step-by-Step GuideHolding the thread tail, run the machine until the bobbin is about ¾ full with thread.

-Many machines will automatically stop when the bobbin has reached this amount.
+How to Thread a Sewing Machine | Step-by-Step GuideMany machines will automatically stop when the bobbin has reached this amount.
 Go ahead and snip the thread, slide the winder back to the left, and remove the bobbin.

 Step 4: Load the Bobbin into the Sewing Machine

-For machines with a drop in bobbin: place the bobbin into the stationary bobbin case, which sits inside the sewing machine.
+For machines with a drop in bobbin: place the bobbin into the stationary bobbin holder, which sits inside the sewing machine.
 Make sure the bobbin is rotating counterclockwise and then guide the thread through the hook on the bobbin case.

-For front loading bobbins: place the bobbin into the removable bobbin case, making sure the bobbin is rotating clockwise.
+How to Thread a Sewing Machine | Step-by-Step GuideFor front-loading bobbins: place the bobbin into the removable bobbin case, making sure the bobbin is rotating clockwise.
 Guide the thread through the slit in the case and then replace the case to the machine, ensuring that it clicks when reinstalling.

-How to Thread a Sewing Machine | Step-by-Step Guide
+How to Thread a Sewing Machine | Step-by-Step GuideStep 5: Placing the Spool

 We have finally reached threading the top of the machine!
 Start by placing your thread onto the spool pin.
 Your machine may either have an upright facing spool pin or a horizontal one, many machines have both options.

-If you are using a horizontal spool pin, make sure to use a spool cap so your thread does not fly off the spool pin while in use.
+How to Thread a Sewing Machine | Step-by-Step GuideIf you are using a horizontal spool pin, make sure to use a spool cap so your thread does not fly off the spool pin while in use.

-I tend to prefer using the upright spool pin as the thread seems to flow more smoothly off the spool.
+How to Thread a Sewing Machine | Step-by-Step GuideI tend to prefer using the upright or vertical spool pin as the thread seems to flow more smoothly off the spool.
 You will want your thread to rotate off the back of the spool for either position.

 Step 6: Hook through Thread Guide